Shares in %

 in CHF bn and % of GDP

-Expenditure remained stable year on year.
-As nominal GDP grew only slightly (+2.3%), the Confederation's expenditure ratio fell from 10.4% to 10.2%.
-The expenditure ratio is a rough indicator of the extent of the Confederation's activity in relation to the economy.
+Expenditure growth for 2025 is set to be 0.8%.
+As nominal GDP is expected to grow by 2.8%, the Confederation's expenditure ratio will fall from 10.5% to 10.3% of GDP.
+The expenditure ratio is a rough indicator of the extent of Confederation's activities relative to the overall economy.

 in CHF mn and %